 - Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score requirements.

-- List code 2596 for the NYU Graduate School of Arts and Science in your request to the Educational Testing Service for forwarding official GRE and TOEFL scores.
+- When submitting test scores, applicants should list code 2596 (for the NYU Graduate School of Arts and Science) when asking the Educational Testing Service to forward official GRE and TOEFL scores.
 The departmental code for the GRE is 0703; for the TOEFL it is 72.
-For the IELTS, contact your test center directly and request that your test scores be sent electronically to New York University, Graduate School of Arts and Science, New York, NY.
-An institutional code is not required.
+For the IELTS, applicants should contact the test center directly and request that the test scores be sent electronically to New York University, Graduate School of Arts and Science, New York, NY (an institutional code is not required).

 The following application deadlines apply for both American and foreign students:

 - Admission to the Ph.D. program - January 4